vardhanv/onprem-sns/README.md

 On-prem Notifications is ready on port:  80
 ```

+### Seting up StorageGRID

-6. Your On-Prem AWS SNS Receiver is now ready.
+1. Your On-Prem AWS SNS Receiver is now ready.
 Let's configure StorageGRID
-7. Go to your tenant page on StorageGRID
+2. Go to your tenant page on StorageGRID
-8. Create an endpoint with the following values, and click save
+3. Create an endpoint with the following values, and click save
 ```
 Display Name: S3 Notifications
 URI: http://<ec2-public-dns-name>